 - ABI (ankle/brachial index) exams which check for circulation to the legs.

 Exams cost $35 each or $89 for all three at once.
-Screenings can be booked by calling the Neurovascular Coordinator at (757) 414-8311.
+Screenings can be booked by calling (757) 414-8311.
 Insurance will not cover the cost of these screenings, but if an abnormality is discovered, patients’ insurance will cover referral to a specialist.

 Our laboratory meets the highest standards.
 We were the first in Virginia to be accredited for screenings by ICAVL, a national vascular lab accreditation organization.